NickBevers/portfolio/README.md

 You'll also find the topics and softwares I'm currently interested in.
 Feel free to take a look at them, maybe there's something interesting about them for you.
 Very soon you'll be able to see and read about my favourite new technologies on my blog that I'm currently working on.
+In case there are some topics or technologies you think may be interesting or fun to look at, feel free to reacht oout to me via my socials or my website.